iCliniq Logo

 Things to Inform the Doctor Before They Prescribe Lecanemab-irmb:

-Before the doctor prescribes the drug, it is best to inform of any previous history of allergies.
+Before the doctor prescribes the drug, it is best to inform them of any previous history of allergies.
 In addition, informing about the medical and drug history can help the doctor administer the drug or consider altering the dose to prevent any unwanted drug interactions.

 How to Take Lecanemab-irmb?

-Things to Do After Starting Taking Lecanemab-irmb:
+Things to Do Before Starting Taking Lecanemab-irmb:

 The drug may cause swelling of the brain and could have small bleeding spots on the brain surface.
 So the doctor may perform magnetic resonance imaging before and after treatment to watch out for side effects.
-Some additional side effects of the drug are mentioned below:

 • Difficulty in breathing.